-During filming of Silhouette Secrets in February 2014 we were unexpectedly let down by an interviewee in London.
+DURING FILMING of Silhouette Secrets in February 2014 we were unexpectedly let down by an interviewee in London.
 We found ourselves, camera crew in tow, with nothing to film on a beautiful winter morning.
 On a whim we got the Russian motorcycle out of the shed and headed out into Oxford to cut a silhouette of a shark.

 The Oxford Shark (often known as the Headington Shark) has always been one of my favourite sights in Oxford.
 Something about it takes me back to my art-school days, when crazy things like this seemed normal and sane.
 That it has remained in place for so many years is extraordinary.